-7.3.1 If special circumstances, such as unforeseen problems or capabilities of a robot occur, rules may be modified by the RoboCupJunior Soccer Organizing Committee Chair in conjunction with available Technical

-Committee and Organizing Committee members, if necessary even during a tournament.
+If special circumstances, such as unforeseen problems or capabilities of a robot occur, rules may be modified by the RoboCupJunior Soccer Organizing Committee Chair in conjunction with available Technical Committee and Organizing Committee members, if necessary, even during a tournament.

-7.4 Regulatory statutes
+8.4 Regulatory statutes

-7.4.1 Each RoboCupJunior competition may have its own regulatory statutes to define the procedure of the tournament (for example the SuperTeam system, game modes, the inspection of robots, interviews, schedules, etc.).
+Each RoboCupJunior competition may have its own regulatory statutes to define the procedure of the tournament (for example the SuperTeam system, game modes, the inspection of robots, interviews, schedules, etc.).
 Regulatory statutes become a part of this rule.

-8 LEAGUE REGULATIONS
+9 LEAGUE REGULATIONS

-- 8.1.1 According to rule 3.8 of the RoboCupJunior Soccer Rules, each league has its own additional regulations.
-They become a part of the rules. - 8.1.2 For RoboCupJunior 2020, there are two sub-leagues as follows 16: - Soccer Lightweight - Soccer Open - 8.1.3 All team members need to be within the minimum and maximum age as specified in the RoboCupJunior General Rules which can be found at http://junior.robocup.org/robocupjunior-general-rules/. - As described in Rule 5.1, Specification for Soccer Lightweight Ball and Rule 5.2, Specification for Soccer Open Ball, the matches in the Soccer Open sub-league are conducted using a passive ball, whereas the matches in the Soccer Lightweight sub-league are played using the IR ball.
+According to rule 3.8 of the RoboCupJunior Soccer Rules, each league has its own additional regulations.
+They become a part of the rules.

+For RoboCupJunior 2020, there are two sub-leagues as follows:16

+- Soccer Lightweight - Soccer Open

+All team members need to be within the minimum and maximum age as specified in the RoboCupJunior General Rules which can be found at http://junior.robocup.org/robocupjunior-general-rules/.

+As described in Section 6.1 and Section 6.2, the matches in the Soccer Open sub-league are conducted using a passive ball, whereas the matches in the Soccer Lightweight sub-league are played using the

+16 biggest differences are described in 8.2.1 Dimensions

+IR ball.

-8.2 Regulations
+9.2 Regulations

-8.2.A Dimensions
+9.2.A Dimensions